jascheng52/Smash-Music-Mod-Discord-Bot/README.md

 # Smash-Music-Mod-Discord-Bot
-Converts youtube links from a Discord Channel to nu3audio files which are compatible with the Nintendo Switch for Smash Bros Ultimate
+Converts youtube links from a Discord Channel to nu3audio files which are compatible with the Nintendo Switch for Smash Bros Ultimate.
+The mp3s of the videos are also saved

 # Libraries
 1. Nextcord  (Discord Bot)